keithbuhler/keithbuhler.github.io/slideshows/intelligibility.md

 ### The logical solution

-- The argument for physicalism is not itself physical.
+The argument for physicalism is not itself physical.
 It is not obvious, scientific, etc. It is an extremely rarified and abstract form of intellectual argument that only some westernized intellectuals can even comprehend let alone agree on.

 </section><section data-markdown>

 ### The practical solution

-Here are some examples of things that are "intelligible."
+Here are some examples of things that are not physical, immediate, but are knowable and real.

 - numbers
 - properties, relations